CreativeInquiry/MS6252B_Anemometer/README.md

 ## Decoding Values

+This project assumes that the device has been configured to produce metric measurements of relative humidity, temperature, and wind speed; other configurations are not currently supported.
 All three measurements are encoded as big-endian 16-bit integers.

 Relative humidity (%):